 Steep South Face Finish

-The terrain steepened past the snow.
-So I was ready to switch to climbing on scree.
-There were lots of loose rocks in the gully.
-Glad I brought my helmet since the pup had kicked down rocks a few times.
-Just below the top, we went through a small section of snow.
-Then another 50′ of scrambling on scree put us up on the summit.
+The terrain steepened past the snow, where we went back on scree with lots of loose rocks in the gully.
+Glad I brought my helmet since the pup kicked down stones a few times.
+Then we went over some snow plus scree to reach the top.

 See more trip photos here.